codatio/codat-docs/docs/bank-feeds/setup.md

 ```

-## Configure Bank Feeds API

 Once you decide to build this flow with Bank Feeds API, you need to configure Codat accordingly.
 Let's go through these requirements in detail.

-### Enable the product
+## Enable Bank Feeds API

 1. Open the <a href="https://app.codat.io" target="_blank">Codat Portal</a> and sign in.
 2. Click on **Settings > Organizational settings > Products**.
 3. In the list of products, find _Bank Feeds API_ and click **Enable**.
 Then, follow the on-screen prompt.

-### Manage data sources
+## Manage data sources

 In the <a href="https://app.codat.io" target="_blank">Codat Portal</a>, navigate to **Settings > Integrations** and click **Manage integrations**.
 Next, click **Manage** next to the specific integration you want to enable and set it up to serve as a data source for the product.

 <IntegrationsList integrations={bankfeedsIntegrations}/>

-Some of these integrations may require enhanced setup specific to bank feeds.
+Some of these integrations require additional setup specific to bank feeds.
 We walk you through these in our integration-specific instructions in the _Manage integrations_ section of our Bank Feeds API documentation.

-### Authorization flow
+## Authorization flow

 As part of using Bank Feeds API, you will need your customers to authorize your access to their data.
-To do so, use Link - our pre-built, conversion-optimized, and white-labelled authorization flow.
+To do so, use [Embedded Link](/auth-flow/authorize-embedded-link) - our pre-built, embeddable, conversion-optimized, and white-labeled authorization flow.

-We recommend you fully embed the Link auth flow in your experience by using our [Embedded Link](/auth-flow/authorize-embedded-link) SDK in your front-end code.
-You can also choose our out-of-the-box [Hosted Link](/auth-flow/authorize-hosted-link) auth flow option to get up and running as quick as possible.

 The solution lets you tailor the authorization journey to your business needs.
 You can: